8 Best Instagrammable Yosemite Photo Spots

 cathedral beach yosemite sunrise

-7 Merced River (Sentinel Bridge, Sentinel Beach, & Cathedral Beach)
+7 Merced River (Sentinel Bridge, Sentinel Beach, and Cathedral Beach)

 Best time to go: Sunset